18F/handbook/_pages/how-we-work/tools/github.md

     * The 18F GitHub Organization requires 2FA for its members.
 Users without 2FA cannot be added to the GitHub Organization.
 6. Give the team read/write permissions on the relevant repositories.
 Admin rights should be limited exclusively to 18F staff.

-When the engagement is over, you must let #admins-github know so the access can be removed.
+When the engagement is over, you must let #admins-github know so the team can be deleted and access removed.

 ## Usage